Sarkozy convicted by French court in campaign financing case | Politics

 - France

-Former French President Nicolas Sarkozy was found guilty Thursday of illegal campaign financing of his unsuccessful 2012 reelection bid.
+French ex-President Nicolas Sarkozy was convicted and sentenced to a year of house arrest Thursday for illegal campaign financing of his unsuccessful 2012 reelection bid.

+The court will allow him to serve the sentence at home by wearing an electronic monitoring bracelet.

+Sarkozy, France's president from 2007 to 2012, had vigorously denied wrongdoing during the trial in May and June.
+He can appeal the decision, which would suspend the sentence.

-Prosecutors argued Sarkozy is “the only person responsible for his campaign financing” and that he chose to exceed the limit by organising many rallies, including giant ones.
+Prosecutors argued Sarkozy is "the only person responsible for his campaign financing" and that he chose to exceed the limit by organizing many rallies, including giant ones.

-In addition to the former president, 13 other people went on trial, including members of his conservative Republicans party, accountants and heads of the communication group in charge of organizing the rallies, Bygmalion.
-They face charges including forgery, breach of trust, fraud and complicity in illegal campaign financing.
+In addition to the former president, 13 other people went on trial, including members of his conservative Republican party, accountants, and heads of the communication group in charge of organizing the rallies, Bygmalion.
+They face charges including forgery, breach of trust, fraud, and complicity in illegal campaign financing.

 Some have acknowledged wrongdoing and detailed the system of false invoices that aimed to cover up the overspending.